catalinii/minisatip/README.txt

 		-g use syslog instead stdout for logging, multiple -g - print to stderr as well\n\
-		-o host:port: specify the hostname and port for the dvbapi server (oscam) -s DELSYS:host:port - specify the remote satip host and port with delivery system DELSYS: example: dvbs2:192.168.9.9[:554]
+		-o host:port: specify the hostname and port for the dvbapi server (oscam) -s DELSYS:host:port - specify the remote satip host and port with delivery system DELSYS: example: dvbs2:192.168.9.9[:554] -t clean the PSI from all CA information, the client will see the channel as clear if decrypted successfully

 Example of Usage: